Balderdash!!!!

 is a rather old fogey format in todays world.
 But the weakess argument one

-could possibly make is that is the way we have done it.
-Obviously the way we have done a kot of things is no longer working.
-If we have so few members we
+have done a kot of things is no longer working.
+If we have so few members

 can not produce a bulletin then all those with 89 years of books will now